GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/handling-errors-when-connecting-to-services/en.md

 }
 ```

-### Using the errors messages from the REST API response
+### Displaying the errors messages from the REST API response

 The previous query uses field `_sendJSONObjectItemHTTPRequest`, which expects the status code to be `200` (or any other successful code).

 However, it is possible for the REST API to return a `404` for a missing resource, and provide a descriptive error message in the JSON response.

-We can capture this feedback from the webserver by replacing `_sendJSONObjectItemHTTPRequest` with `_sendHTTPRequest`, and display it in the `errors` entry in the GraphQL response:
+We can capture this feedback from the webserver by replacing `_sendJSONObjectItemHTTPRequest` with `_sendHTTPRequest`, and display it in the `errors` entry in the GraphQL response.

+For instance, when fetching data from a non-existent resource from the WP REST API, it returns a `data.status` entry in the response and an appropriate error message.

+This GraphQL query captures and displays this information:

 ```graphql
 query ExportDefaultDynamicVariables